ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: string
   :required: True

-.. confval:: Spots channel end name or path
+.. confval:: Spots channel end name

   Last part of the file name or full path of the file containing the spots channel data.
 The data can be a single 2D image, a 3D image (z-stack or 2D